flet-dev/website/docs/publish/web/static-website/index.md

 Pyodide comes with a big list of [built-in packages](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
 However, to use a Python package from PyPI it must be a pure Python package or provide a wheel with binaries [built for Emscripten](https://pyodide.org/en/stable/development/new-packages.html).
 :::

+### Async and threading

+Flet app that published to a static website could use both sync and async event handlers and methods.
+Pyodide is a WebAssembly application which does not support threading.
+The entire Flet is running in a single thread and all sync and async control event handlers are running in the same thread.
+If your app has CPU-bound logic (e.g. calculating Fibonacci 😀) or "sleeps" to make UI prettier it may "hang" UI.
+Consider moving that logic to a server and calling it via web API.
+Using `asyncio.sleep` in async methods is OK though.

 ## `flet build web`